AnyBody/knee-grand-challenge-4th/README.md

 > **Warning**
-> This repository is has not yet been updated to work with newer versions of AnyBody Modeling System and Body models (AMMR).
-This work is on going.
+> Note: To use this repository with the beta version of AnyBody and AMMR (AMS 7.5-beta4, and AMMR 2.5), you need to use the `dev` branch of this repository.

 <img src="https://github.com/AnyBody/ammr/raw/master/Docs/_static/AMMR_Logo2.png" align="right" />